AprentiDigital/DSLDocumentation/glossary.md

 ### Bounded context

 Words have meanings within a context.
-For instance, when you are talking about cars, "gas" refers to gasoline, whereas in a physics class, "gas" means a state like solid or liquid.
+For instance, when you are talking about cars, "gas" refers to gasoline, whereas in a physics class, "gas" might mean a state like solid or liquid.
+This pattern also applies in large organizations, where the UI team has a clear idea of what an "account" is, but the CFO has a different meaning for "account".

 A bounded context defines a set of related things.
-Within Domain-Driven Design (DDD), a bounded context is a pattern that helps deal with large models by breaking up them up into parts.
+Within Domain-Driven Design (DDD), a bounded context is a pattern that helps deal with large models by breaking up them up into parts (contexts).

-This also applies in large organizations, where as the UI team has a clear idea of what and "account" is, but the CFO has a different meaning for "account".

-When creating a Domain-Specific Language, it's important to be clear what is in or out of context to minimize confusion.
-This may mean that in large organizations you will need multiple bounded contexts and multiple Domain-Specific Languages.
+When creating a Domain-Specific Language, it's important to be clear about what is in or out of context to minimize confusion.
+Defining context may mean that in large organizations you will need multiple bounded contexts and multiple Domain-Specific Languages.

 ### Container

-For our purposes a container is a virtual machines inside of Docker.
+A container is similar to a virtual machine.
+It bundles up code with its runtime and with everything else needed to run an application.
+Within the Possum Labs DSL project, containers make it possible to run multiple instances of browsers at the same time, which speeds up testing.

 ### Context Map

-A Context Map is produced by using Context mappting, which is a tool that allows you to identify the relationship between bounded contexts and the relationship between the teams that are responsible for them.
+A Context Map is produced through context mapping, which is a method that allows you to identify the relationships between bounded contexts and the relationships between the teams that are responsible for them.

 ### Cucumber

-A interperter implementation of Gherkin.
-Specflow is also an interperter of Gherkin.
-This is the part that reads the feature files are triggers the code for scenario execution.
+Cucumber is an interpreter implementation of Gherkin.
+(Specflow is also an interpreter of Gherkin.)
+The interpreter is the part that reads the feature files and triggers the code for scenario execution.

 ### Docker